 In early times, Gantt charts are all drawn on paper by hands.
 Nowadays, however, paperless project management software with advanced Gantt chart functions to speed up the overall work productivity.
-Feel free to quickly add new tasks, set data formats and units, name tasks, build task dependencies, manage resources and generate reports etc. For more functions, please click on the free download button at the bottom of this page to have a try now.
+You can quickly add new tasks, set data formats and units, name tasks, build task dependencies, manage resources and generate reports etc. Edraw Project happens to be one of the best project management tool.

 Edraw Project: a professional interactive gantt chart tool

 - Visualize how projects evolve over time